 Workers who do dangerous construction labor run the risk of suffering serious injuries during every shift.
 When an employee is placed in harm’s way due to job duties or an employer’s negligence, the help of an experienced Bowling Green work accident lawyer is needed to recover the compensation that the victim is entitled to.
 Work accidents can cause catastrophic injuries, impacting the physical and financial wellbeing of the affected worker and their family.

-Discuss your legal options with a highly qualified work accident lawyer at the Law Firm of Flora Templeton Stuart today.
+Discuss your legal options with a highly qualified work accident lawyer at Flora Templeton Stuart Accident Injury Lawyers today.
 We represent injured clients who were operating a vehicle at work while an accident occurred through no fault of their own.
 Call us at (888) 782-9090 or reach us online through our free case evaluation form.

 Most work accidents occur in the fields of construction, manufacturing, transportation, and agriculture and natural resources extraction.
 Common causes of work accidents include:

 Industrial workers who run the highest risk of suffering a job-related injury are the ones who work on job sites which have poor safety policies in place or injured in a car or truck accident while at work.

 Injuries from work accidents in Kentucky can include: